History of Aaron Gordon in Timeline

 Others born on this day/year

-In 2009, Aaron Gordon began his freshman year at Archbishop Mitty High School, starting in 28 of 41 games and averaging 11.8 points, 10.1 rebounds, and 2.1 blocks per game.
-He also competed in track and field and played summer basketball.
+In 2009, as a freshman at Archbishop Mitty High School, Aaron Gordon started in 28 of 41 games, averaging 11.8 points, 10.1 rebounds, and 2.1 blocks per game.
+He also participated in track and field and played summer basketball for the Oakland Soldiers.

-2010: USA Basketball Developmental National Team Mini-Camp Participation
+2010: Participated at the USA Basketball Developmental National Team mini-camp

 In 2010, Aaron Gordon participated at the USA Basketball Developmental National Team mini-camp.